 To ascertain the resilience of banks, the credit portfolio was given a shock by increasing GNPA ratio for the entire portfolio.
-For testing the credit concentration risk, default of the top individual borrower(s) and the largest group borrower(s) was assumed.
-The assumed increase in GNPAs was distributed across sub-standard, doubtful and loss categories in the same proportion as prevailing in the existing stock of NPAs.
-However, for credit concentration risk (exposure based), the additional GNPAs under the assumed shocks were considered to fall into sub-standard category only and for credit concentration risk (based on stressed advances), stressed advances were considered to fall into loss category.
-The provisioning requirements were taken as 25 per cent, 75 per cent and 100 per cent for sub-standard, doubtful and loss advances respectively.
+For testing the credit concentration risk, default of the top individual borrower(s) and the largest group borrower(s), in terms of credit outstanding, was assumed.
+The analysis was carried out both at the aggregate level as well as at the individual bank level.
+In case of credit risk, the assumed increase in GNPAs was distributed across sub-standard, doubtful and loss categories in the same proportion as prevailing in the existing stock of GNPAs at system level.
+However, for credit concentration risk (exposure based), the additional GNPAs under the assumed shocks were considered to fall into sub-standard category only and for credit concentration risk (stressed advances based), stressed advances were considered to fall into loss category.
+The provisioning requirements were taken as 25 per cent.
+75 per cent and 100 per cent for sub-standard, doubtful and loss advances, respectively.
 These norms were applied on additional GNPAs calculated under a stress scenario.
 As a result of the assumed increase in GNPAs, loss of income on the additional GNPAs for one quarter was also included in total losses, in addition to the incremental provisioning requirements.
-The estimated provisioning requirements so derived were deducted from banks' capital and stressed capital adequacy ratios were computed.
+The estimated provisioning requirements so derived were deducted from banks' capital and the capital adequacy ratios under stress scenarios were computed.